Los bellos durmientes

-Los bellos durmientes (The sleeping beauties) is a theater play by Antonio Gala, premiered in 1994.
+Los bellos durmientes (The sleeping beauties) is a play by Antonio Gala, premiered in 1994.

 Argument

 Diana and Claudio are a successful couple: young, handsome, triumphants and ambitious.
 They have experienced the success in their professional life, but in their private sphere they find themselves empty, in a lethargy.
 Until they meet Marcos, who has a completely opposite view of life to theirs.
 Nieves, Diana's mother, will join to that catharsis they've just begun, and that will lead them to find their own inner reality.

 Premiere

-In the Teatro Coliseum of Santander on August 18th 1994.
+In the Teatro Coliseum of Santander on August 18, 1994.